Fort Lauderdale Noncompete Agreement Lawyers

 Florida Law Regarding Noncompete AgreementsSection 542.335 of the Florida Statutes covers the enforceability of noncompete agreements in the state.
 Under this law, the primary standard for whether or not such an agreement can be enforced is its “reasonableness.”
 The basic requirement to meet enforceability is a reasonable necessity for protecting the business interest of the company trying to enforce it.
 In general, time restrictions of up to two years and locations where the company actually conducts business may be considered reasonable by Florida courts.
 However, the enforceability of any agreement is decided on a case-by-case basis reviewing the individual facts and circumstances.

-Our firm's founders, Bill Amlong and Karen Coolman Amlong, have a combined seven decades of experience representing clients and taking cases to trial.
-They and our legal team have an in-depth understanding of federal and state employment law and can carefully review any proposed noncompete agreement to determine whether the restrictions are fair.
+Our legal team has an in-depth understanding of federal and state employment law and can carefully review any proposed noncompete agreement to determine whether the restrictions are fair.

 When our clients are being unfairly restricted, we vigorously challenge noncompete agreements that fail to meet legal standards due to: